 a 7 to 10 centimetre cut (incision) in the skin between the belly button and the

 pubic bone.
-This is done to remove the prostate and other tissue.
-Nerve-sparing is possible
+This is done to remove the prostate.
+Nerve-sparing may be possible

 The doctor makes a cut between the scrotum and anus.
 The prostate and other tissue are then removed.

 This surgery does not take as long as a retropubic surgery.
 And it may cause